sud0x0/SUD0x0/_posts/2022-08-26-How-I-use-my-simple-framework-to-understand-the-world-of-information-systems-security.md

 In my opinion, this is the key to better enterprise information systems security.
 A well-defined architecture not only protects the enterprise information systems but also helps with better governance.

-The information security architecture defines the following main areas:
+The information systems security architecture defines the following main areas:
 - Information systems security standards, mechanisms, processes, and frameworks from configurations to decision-making.
 - The relationship is in-between the main enterprise architecture and the information systems security architecture.
 - Information systems security-related policies.